In the guide

 The definition of food includes any food, drink or food supplement that is part of the diet.
 Anything that is not a medicinal product, and is eaten or taken as a drink, is a food.
 Many of the products you sell are likely to be legally classed as food, particularly prepacked items such as herbal teas.

-The Food Safety Act 1990, Regulation (EU) No 1169/2011 on the provision of food information to consumers and the Food Information (Scotland) Regulations 2014 govern, amongst other things, labelling, ingredients and quality.
+The Food Safety Act 1990, assimilated Regulation (EU) No 1169/2011 on the provision of food information to consumers and the Food Information (Scotland) Regulations 2014 govern, amongst other things, labelling, ingredients and quality.
 The Act creates specific offences for contaminants in food, false descriptions and misleading claims.

 All foods and food supplements must be labelled with certain information in English.
 Where the food is sold loose, such as Chinese herbs from jars, or is packed by you in the shop for direct sale to your customers, the following details are required: